Ítalo (footballer, born 1996)

-Ítalo de Carvalho Rocha Lima (born 7 November 1996), also known as Ítalo, is a Brazilian professional footballer who plays as a forward for Volta Redonda.
+Ítalo de Carvalho Rocha Lima (born 7 November 1996), also known as Ítalo, is a Brazilian professional footballer who plays as a forward for Paysandu.

 Career

 Revealed at Villa Nova, he played for several clubs until in 2023, at Amazonas FC, becoming one of the top scorers in Série D in the 2022 edition.
 In 2023, he went to América de Natal where he became state champion.
 In April, it was announced by Volta Redonda.

 In July 2024, Ítalo was loaned to the K League 1 club Daegu FC.
 On 7 January 2025, Ítalo joined K League 2 club Seoul E-Land FC.
 In June, Ítalo returned to Volta Redonda to compete in the 2025 Campeonato Brasileiro Série B.